thanders/latex-templates/README.md

 ## Getting Started

+1. Open a template file from this repository (either on your computer or directly from Github.com)
-Paste the tex code directly into your editor and run.
+2. Copy and Paste the tex code directly into your Tex editor and run

 ### Prerequisites